-Whether you have a new business, or one that’s been around for a while, marketing and branding is a never ending job.
+Whether you have a new business, or one that’s been around for a while, marketing and branding is a never-ending job.
 You’ll always need to find the best ways to connect with customers, and convince them that your products and services will solve their problems.
-One of the most successful ways to do this is with explainer videos (check out our explainer video guide here).
+One of the most successful ways to do this is with starter explainer videos (check out our explainer video guide explaining video examples).
 We took the liberty of sourcing some pretty good ones for you to draw inspiration and learn from.
-Here are the top videos that made the list.
+Here are the top explainer videos that made the list.

 Hubspot is a leader in inbound marketing, so it goes without saying that their explainer video would be powerful and objective.
 This one does a great job explaining the consumer’s problem, and then showing how Hubspot can meet their needs.
 The script doesn’t contain any fluff, and they’ve kept the video under three minutes (which is very important when it comes to viewer attention spans).

 Content Marketing Institute is another powerful leader in inbound marketing.
 Their explainer video doesn’t have the catchy animations, but it does a great job of explaining who they are, and their position in the content marketing industry.
 This video is a perfect example of how to produce a non-animated startup video.

 This is one of the best startup videos that we’ve seen so far.
 It’s simple, contains laser focused content, and answers one question.
 The folks at Basecamp managed to paint a very clear picture of what they have to offer, all in 56 seconds.
 It’s a teaser video that makes viewers want to learn more about what the company has to offer, and an awesome prototype of what you can produce in less than a minute.